 How to Make and Serve an Alaskan Seafood Boil

-To make this seafood boil, we recommend that you use a large 1-gallon stock pot that has a tight fitting lid — large enough to fit the largest segments of Dungeness crab, with plenty of space for steam to circulate.
+To make this seafood boil, we recommend that you use a large 1-gallon stock pot that has a tight fitting lid — large enough to fit the largest segments of Alaskan crab, with plenty of space for steam to circulate.
 Each ingredient goes into the pot at the same time, generously seasoning with an Old Bay-style blend.
 The hot steam will gently thaw the seafood as it heats through to steamy perfection.